How much does it cost to develop a mobile...

 - UI/UX design.
 With 90% of apps a user downloads being used only once, it is true to say that smartphone owners do judge the book by its cover.
 Starting with the icon, your app should have your brand written all over it, while its landing page must showcase the app’s full feature set.
 Animations, beautiful layouts and HQ photos aside, you should enable customers to easily navigate the menu and place orders in several clicks.
-Also, take the trouble to secure payments through tokens and allow users to track delivery status and contact couriers if required;
+Furthermore, make sure to secure payments through tokens and allow users to track delivery status and contact couriers if required.

-- Excessive menu/restaurant information.
-Further to our user experience talk, make sure to feature menu information (or at least certain items) on the landing page; you should also add short and full menu descriptions offering nutrition facts to picky customers (btw, detailed descriptions sell more food, too).
-When it comes to restaurant data, it should not be limited to your address and opening hours: customers who will take the time to install your app and link credit card to their account might want to learn more about your business;
+- Comprehensive menu & restaurant information.
+Further to our user experience talk, you should feature menu information (or at least certain items) on the landing page.
+Do not forget to add short and full menu descriptions offering nutrition facts to picky customers: detailed descriptions sell more food.
+When it comes to restaurant data, it should not be limited to your address and opening hours: customers who will take the time to install your app and link credit card to their account might want to learn more about your business.

-- Fast order placement.
-Great food ordering apps employ reliable payment gateway solutions like Stripe, PayPal or PayU that allow customers to specify credit card data only once (the profile set-up stage), thus shortening their buying journey.
-Order splitting (the feature is utilized by apps like Uber and MyCheck) is a nice option, too;
+- Instant payments.
+Great food ordering apps employ reliable payment gateway solutions like Stripe, PayPal or PayU that allow customers to specify credit card data only once during the profile set-up stage, thus shortening their buying journey.
+Order splitting (the feature is utilized by apps like Uber and MyCheck) is a nice option, too.

 - Social features.
-These include ratings and customer reviews, as well as the options to refer the app to a friend, share it on social media and log in/sign up via a social media account.
+These include ratings and customer reviews, as well as the options to refer the app to a friend, share it on social media and log in and sign up via a social media account.

-Breakfast Delivered, a US start-up we’ve recently worked with, wanted to create a food delivery app targeted at college students.
-Being new to both food industry and mobile development, the company didn’t have a clear vision of the software; however, their major requirement was to enable order placement in 3 to 4 clicks.The solution we came up with is a simple client-server application which retrieves data from the server using the REST API.
-In fact, we developed three apps (iOS and Android apps for customers and an Android courier app), a web-based admin console and a simple website promoting the breakfast delivery service to desktop users.
+Breakfast Delivered, a US startup we’ve recently worked with, wanted to create a food delivery app targeted at college students.
+Being new to both food industry and mobile development, the company didn’t have a clear vision of the software product; however, their major requirement was to enable order placement in 3 to 4 clicks.The solution we came up with is a simple client-server application which retrieves data from the server using the REST API.
+In fact, we developed three apps (iOS and Android apps for customers and an Android courier app), a web-based admin console and a simple promotional website.

 The mobile apps’ key features include:

-- User profile (supporting secure authorization and password set-up);
+- User profile, which supports secure authorization and password setup.

-- Menu (menu items are featured on the landing page, so users can add meals to cart straight away);
+- Menu, with its items featured on the landing page to let users add meals to cart faster.

-- Mobile payments (we implemented the secure Stripe SDK which collects payment data directly from customers using tokenization);
+- Mobile payments implemented through the secure Stripe SDK which collects payment data directly from customers using tokens.

-- Real-time order tracking (we made use of the Socket.io engine and Google Maps SDK to enable users to track order status in real time; again, courier data is processed and synchronized by the server);
+- Real-time order tracking; the feature is supported by the Socket.io engine and Google Maps SDK and allows users to track order status in real time.
+Courier data is processed and synchronized by the server.

 These include (all the prices are based on Eastern European hourly rates):

-- Since 2017, the online food delivery segment will be growing at a CAGR of 65%.
+- Since 2017, the online food delivery segment has been growing at a CAGR of 65%.